How Does School Affect Adolescents’ Mental Health?

 Adjusting your child’s situation at school can be a difficult process to start.
 One helpful approach is creating a strong relationship with your child’s school and teachers.
 If your adolescent’s mental issues are affecting their work, ask their teachers to explain the situation.
 Together, you can strategize and create the best learning environment for your child.
 Discuss the idea of modifying assignment deadlines and parameters to cater to your child’s needs.
 These adjustments might be temporary– they can be lifted when your child’s health improves.

 While at home, it’s important to create a safe, helpful environment for your child’s situation.
 Your objective should be helping your child manage their anxiety– not eliminating it.
+In the case of eating disorders, it’s also important to manager your child’s eating while making them feel comfortable and safe.
 This can be done by creating a supportive atmosphere at home.
 It’s important to respect your child’s feelings without fueling them.
 Here are some suggestions:

 - Don’t avoid situations that make your child anxious

 - Convey expectations that are both realistic and positive